reahl/reahl/reahl-doc/doc/tutorial/dependencyinjection.rst

 which sports a given interface.
 The framework makes use of a simple form of `dependency injection
 <http://www.martinfowler.com/articles/injection.html>`_ in order to
-discover the implementation of these classes which it should use for a given application.
+discover which implementation of these classes which it should use for a given application.
 This section aims to tell you a little more about the role dependencies play in Reahl in general, and how to use dependency injection.
 It does to at the hand of the example of writing